JavaScriptKC/workshop/_posts/2014-2-17-javascript-must-knows.md

 # JavaScript must-knows

 JavaScript is a language that many developers are familiar with but lack a deep understanding.
 The language lends itself to new programmers, in part, because of its simple syntax.
 Many fundamental concepts and features of the language can be overlooked with a simple procedural approach.
-The goal of this lab is to give you a better understanding of some core concepts and important language features to understand about JavaScript.
+The goal of this lab is to give you a better understanding of some core concepts and important language features of JavaScript.

 ## What is ```this```?